 Katana and QuickBooks Online — inventory management and bookkeeping

-Katana's manufacturing software integrates with QuickBooks Online, giving you everything you need to manage your inventory and manufacturing processes from a single, intuitive platform.
+Katana's cloud inventory software integrates with QuickBooks Online, giving you everything you need to manage your inventory and production from a single, intuitive platform.

 Sync your inventory adjustments with Katana manufacturing software